18 Top-Rated Tourist Attractions in Maryland

 Harriett Tubman Underground Railroad National Historical Park

-As the 200th anniversary of her birth, 2022 is an especially important year for this combination state and national park on Maryland's eastern shore.
-The park brings together several places significant in the life of this former slave who devoted her life to helping others escape.
-She organized the Underground Railroad, a network of "conductors," who hid and fed escaping slaves and saw them on their way to the next "station" until they reached Canada and freedom.
+Established in 2022, in recognition of the 200th anniversary of her birth, the Harriett Tubman Underground Railroad National Historical Park is a combination state and national park on Maryland's eastern shore.
+The park brings together several places significant in the life of this formerly enslaved woman who devoted her life to helping others escape.

 At the Harriet Tubman Underground Railroad Visitor Center, you'll find exhibits, an audio-visual program, and interpretive programs on Tubman and her work.
 Visit sites surrounding Harriet Tubman's home, where she was born into slavery, escaped, and returned to guide her family and friends north to freedom.
-At the Harriet Tubman Museum & Educational Center in Cambridge, you can learn more about her life, and see the powerful mural completed in 2019.

-These and other sites are also part of a self-guided road trip, the Tubman Byway, which you can follow with a free map or free audio guide.
+These and other sites are part of a self-guided road trip, the Tubman Byway, which you can follow with a free map or free audio guide.
 The surrounding landscapes and waterways look much as they did when she lived here, much of it protected by the adjacent Blackwater National Wildlife Refuge.

 Address: 4068 Golden Hill Road, Church Creek, Maryland

-17. Deep Creek Lake
+Deep Creek Lake

 Fall colors along Deep Creek Lake, Maryland